Homemade Pumpkin Puree

 Instructions

-• Cut the pumpkin in half, stem to base.
-Scrape out the seeds and pulp.
-Reserve seeds to make baked seeds.
+• Cut the 3 pound pie pumpkin in half, stem to base.
+Scrape out the seeds and pulp, but leave the flesh.
+Reserve seeds to make baked seeds, if desired.

-• Place the halves on a rimmed baking sheet.
-Sit halves meat side up (cut a small slice out on the bottom of each to allow them to sit evenly without rolling).
+• Place the halves, meaty side up, on a rimmed baking sheet.
+Pro tip- cut a small slice off the bottom of the shell so they sit flat without rolling.

 • If you've tried this recipe, come back and let us know how it was in the comments or ratings.